thebrahman/ultimate-philosophical-framework/Ultimate_Philosophical_Framework.md

 > **Warning**: The equations in this document have been converted to LaTeX format for improved readability.
-However, these conversions have not been verified for complete accuracy.
+However, these conversions are yet verified for complete accuracy.
 The original versions of the equations can be found in the plain text version of this document.

 # Ultimate Philosophical Framework